Lowering Homocysteine: Why It Matters and How to Do It

 Despite this, homocysteine is rarely discussed in routine healthcare, and access to accurate, affordable testing has historically been limited.
 Yet the research is extensive.
 Elevated homocysteine has been linked to more than 100 health conditions, including cardiovascular disease, depression, and neurodevelopmental delays in children (1, 2, 3).

-Levels above approximately 10 to 11 µmol/L are considered a red flag.
+Levels above approximately 10 µmol/L are considered a red flag.
 This is not uncommon.
 Studies in the United States suggest that around 40% of adults over 60 have levels above 11 µmol/L (4).
 In the UK, nearly 40% of older adults are thought to have low vitamin B12 status, which is associated with accelerated brain shrinkage (5).

 Lowering homocysteine through understanding Methylation and B Vitamins